Skip to contents

 )

-Then, all created ProcessingSettings can be added to the MassSpecEngine.
-The order will matter when the workflow is applied!
+Then, the list can be added to the MassSpecEngine.
+Note that the order will matter when the workflow is applied!

-# Add the settings as a list.
+# Adds the workflow to the engine.
 The order matters!

 # Printing the data processing workflow